pagerinc/minion/README.md

 ## As a publisher

-You can create a Minion publisher programmatically by requiring it directly, and passing options as the first argument:
+You can create a Minion publisher programmatically by requiring it directly, and passing options as the first argument and an optional properties object:

 ```js
 const minion = require('@pager/minion')